-10.3 If you would like a copy of the medical information we hold about you, we may need to ask you some additional questions about your reasons for requesting the information.
+8.3 If you would like a copy of the medical information, we hold about you, we may need to ask you some additional questions about your reasons for requesting the information.
 Medical information is known as sensitive data under GDPR regulations.

 12.3 Overall, cookies help YourGP to provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

-13.1 YourGP may occasionally update and change this privacy notice.
+11.1 YourGP may occasionally update and change this privacy notice.
 You should check this page from time to time to ensure that you are happy with any changes.
-This privacy notice is effective from 1st May 2018.

 Called Sunday at 2pm seen next day at 12pm.
 I had the Kenelog injection and it’s been like a switch to turn off my hay fever.
 From sweating and sneezing all day it’s been a complete transformation and for the first time I’m enjoying the summer.
 Excellent service.